Ctaylor5/PiDE/README.md

 which allows the user to specify additional help sources, either locally or on the web.

-IDLE is coded in 100% pure Python, using the Tkinter GUI toolkit (Tk/Tcl) and is cross-platform, working on Unix, Mac, and Windows.
+PiDE is coded in 100% pure Python, using the Tkinter GUI toolkit (Tk/Tcl) and is cross-platform, working on Unix, Mac, and Windows.

-IDLE accepts command line arguments.
-Try idle -h to see the options.
+PiDE accepts command line arguments.
+Try pide -h to see the options.

 If you find bugs or any run-time errors, please don't call us.
 We can't help you.